m0nkmaster/pyhi/CONFIG.md

 # PyHi Configuration Guide

-This document provides a detailed breakdown of all configuration options available in PyHi.
+This document provides a detailed breakdown of all configuration options available in PyHi and their defaults.
 All configurations are defined in `src/config.py`.

 ## Environment Variables